 Athletes with Intellectual Impairments

-Athletes with an intellectual impairment competing in swimming or track and field at Adult National Open and Great Lakes Regional Games must contact Athletes Without Limits to apply for eligibility to obtain their national classification.
-Click HERE for eligibility and application information.
+Athletes with an intellectual impairment competing in swimming or track and field at the Great Lakes Games must contact Athletes Without Limits to apply for eligibility to obtain their national classification.

-For those athletes who wish to have their performances recognized by the International Paralympic Committee (IPC): You must hold a current 2017 IPC License.
-Instructions on how to obtain or renew an IPC License can be found by visiting the U.S. Paralympics website at http://www.teamusa.org/US-Paralympics/Sports/Track-and-Field/IPC-Licensing .
+For those athletes who wish to have their performances recognized by World Para Athletics: You must hold a current World Para Athletics (formerly IPC) license.
+Instructions on how to obtain or renew a World Para license can be found by visiting the U.S. Paralympics website HERE.
 All License numbers are included in the IPC Athletics Classification Master List.